 4. Create Premium Content

-The next step you should take to monetize your WordPress site is to create premium content that readers have to pay for.
+The next way you can monetize your WordPress site is to create premium content that readers have to pay for.
 This can take a variety of forms, and mostly depends on what type of content you like to create.
-If you’re a true writer at heart, a super detailed ebook might come pretty naturally to you.
+If you’re a true writer at heart, a super detailed ebook might come naturally to you.
 If you enjoy working with video, perhaps a webinar course is more up your alley.
-Whatever form this premium piece of content takes, it just needs to be high quality and something your readers will actually pay for!
+Whatever form this premium piece of content takes, it needs to be high-quality if you expect your audience to pay for it.

 The most difficult part of this monetization technique is choosing a topic.
 After all, how do you know for sure what your audience will be willing to spend money on?
-A good place to start is to look at your existing content and think about the things you know.
+A good place to start is by looking at your existing content.
 Ask yourself:

 - What is my most popular piece of content?